Gissio/radpro/docs/users.md

 The average rate is estimated by dividing the number of pulses within the averaging time period, minus one, by the time between the first and last pulse within that period.

-The view can be switched between a time view that displays the length of the averaging time period, and an average rate cpm (counts per minute) view.
+The secondary view can be switched between a time view that displays the length of the averaging time period, and an average rate cpm (counts per minute) view.

 The confidence interval assumes a constant level of radiation over the averaging time period.